pablichjenkov/macao-sdk/README2.md

 of the App.
 They can also have a **Back Button Press** party and the original navigation path is preserved.
 No forced jumps to graph startDestinations or sort of things.

-<H4>Navigation Nodes Nesting</H4>
+<H4>Navigation Components Nesting</H4>

-In the case of large screens you can have multiple Navigation nodes in a split screen or you could nest them within another Navigation node.
+In the case of large screens you can have multiple Navigation components in a split screen or you could nest them within another Navigation component.
 In the next video, one of the screens is splitted in two sections each with a navivation drawer on its own.
 Observe than switching pages in the outer NavigationDrawer doesn't affect the state of those inner NavigationDrawers.
-This is possible because each parent node contains its own navigation state and is not affected by being switched/swapped by a sibling node.
+This is possible because each parent component contains its own navigation state and is not affected by being switched/swapped by a sibling component.

 https://user-images.githubusercontent.com/5303301/208034085-7a8cf47c-3339-45b0-b411-b94be1f5f974.mov